Deploy with NGINX Plus Ingress Controller

 View the metrics in Prometheus

-The NGINX Service Mesh uses the Pod’s container name setting to identify the NGINX Plus Ingress Controller metrics that should be consumed by the Prometheus server.
+The NGINX Service Mesh uses the Pod’s container name setting to identify the NGINX Ingress Controller metrics that should be consumed by the Prometheus server.

-Add the nginx-plus-ingress
+Add the applicable nginx-ingress

 scrape config to your Prometheus configuration and consult